unisonweb/unison/development.markdown

 If you want to run the tests outside the REPL.

+__Note:__ As part of `shared-tests`, all the Unison code in `unison-src/base.u` is parsed and typechecked.
+If you're tweaking the parser and/or typechecker and want to quickly test changes, you can add some additional definitions to this file and rerun the tests.

 To build/run the node container:

     stack build --flag unison-node:leveldb unison-node